 - Payment initiation services (payments instigated by a payment account holder as an alternative to paying by credit or debit card online); and account information services (such as dashboards displaying multiple bank accounts or ‘open banking’ services).
 Certain payment services are excluded from the PSRs, such as:

-- Cash to cash currency exchange (e.g. bureaux de change).
+- Cash-to-cash currency exchange (e.g., bureaux de change).

 - Payment transactions linked to securities servicing (e.g. dividend payments, share sales or unit redemptions).

-- The ‘limited network exclusion’ (for payments made using instruments within a limited network of service providers or for a very limited range of goods or services e.g. shopping centre gift cards); and
+- The ‘limited network exclusion’ (for payments made using instruments within a limited network of service providers or for a very limited range of goods or services, e.g. shopping centre gift cards); and

 - The ‘electronic communications exclusion’ (for payment transactions by internet or phone service providers where charges for certain lower value goods or services are added to subscriber bills).

-The criteria which must be met to benefit from exclusions can be complex and you may want to consider taking specialist legal advice from our team of financial services solicitors if you plan to rely on an exclusion.
+The criteria which must be met to benefit from exclusions can be complex, and you may want to consider taking specialist legal advice from our team of financial services solicitors if you plan to rely on an exclusion.

 Businesses using the limited network and electronic communications exclusions must notify the FCA and demonstrate compliance with the conditions of these exclusions if their transaction volume reaches a certain limit.

-Additionally, credit unions, electronic money institutions, municipal banks, and firms already authorised for certain financial activities do not need separate authorisation to provide payment services but may need to apply to the FCA to vary their existing regulatory permissions.
+Additionally, credit unions, electronic money institutions, municipal banks, and firms already authorised for certain financial activities do not need separate authorisation to provide payment services, but may need to apply to the FCA to vary their existing regulatory permissions.
 Activities incidental to a business’s main function, like certain crowdfunding operations, also do not require authorisation.

 Process for FCA authorisation or registration